openlibhums/memory-alpha/content/pages/support/journal-management/homepage-layout.md

   - Latest news.
   - A combination of both.

 You can select the number of items to display and the items you want to include or exclude.
-For more information, see carousel configuration. <!--missing hyperlink-->
+For more information, see [carousel configuration](./carousel.md).

 - Current issue
   Takes whichever issue is marked as current and displays its table of contents on the home page.
-To learn how to select a current issue, check the issue page. <!--missing hyperlink-->
+To learn how to select a current issue, check the [issues page](../issues-volumes-and-collections/index.md).

 - Featured articles
    This option allows you to select a series of articles to display on the homepage.
 The selected articles are displayed in a grid, cascading onto a new line every three articles.